pavitra-devi/MCP/README.md

 ![image](https://github.com/user-attachments/assets/c53c0ccb-ea2e-4213-a2b9-c66b0f5d93e0)

-Topics covered :
-1. creating first server
-2. Creating first client
-3. Integrating the client with LLM
+## Modules:
+1. Getting started with MCP :
+In this module we will be creating a Basic and server and client .
+2. LLM Integration :
+In this module we will be diving into integrating our client with gpt model to call specifc tools based on user query.
+Here LLM autonomusly takes decision which tool to call from the list of available tools from the server.